ruohanhuang971/React_study/React-Course/README.md

     -   use case: create highly reusable and flexible components (or explicit elements), fix prop drilling

-## **Components vs instances vs elements:**
+## **Components vs instances vs elements**

 -   component:
     -   function that return React elements
     -   blueprint
 -   component instance:
     -   created when components are "used" when React calls the component function
     -   Actual "physical" manifestation of a component in the component tree
     -   has its own states and props
     -   has a lifecycle (born -> live -> die)
 -   react element:
     -   react of function calls (JSX convert to React.createElement() function calls)
     -   info necessary to create DOM elements
 -   DOM elements:
     -   actual visual representation of the component instance in the browser

 ## **React displaying process**